2019 CIBACOPA season

-The 2019 CIBACOPA was the 19th season of the Circuito de Baloncesto de la Costa del Pacífico (CIBACOPA), one of the professional basketball leagues of Mexico.
+The 2019 CIBACOPA season was the 19th season of the Circuito de Baloncesto de la Costa del Pacífico (CIBACOPA), one of the professional basketball leagues of Mexico.
 It started on March 27, 2019, and ended on July 17, 2019.
 The league title was won by Rayos de Hermosillo, who defeated first-year expansion team Mantarrayas de La Paz in the championship series, 4–3.
 It was the Rayos' third CIBACOPA title.

 There was a total attendance of more than 220,000 on the season.

 Overview

 Format

 Nine teams participate, playing in one single group.
 The top eight teams qualify for the playoffs, which are three rounds in a best-of-7 format.

 Changes from the previous season

 Nine teams competed in this season.